zhenyulin/Hangman/README.md

  * explanation of each dependencies
  * file watcher update to `chokidar/watchman`
  * babel resolver and production setting
- * update dotfile to json/js/yml files if practical
  * update to Webpack 3

 ---